jonyamagiri/alx-system_engineering-devops/0x10-https_ssl/README.md

 ### Learning Objectives

-    * What is HTTPS SSL 2 main roles
+    * What are the 2 main roles of HTTPS SSL?
-    * What is the purpose encrypting traffic
+    * What is the purpose encrypting traffic?
-    * What SSL termination means
+    * What SSL termination means?

 What happens when you don’t secure your website traffic?